dev999900001111/CodeLingo/README.md

 ## Overview

+In the open-source world, source code written in various languages is shared.
+However, understanding becomes a significant challenge when comments are written in different languages.
+Additionally, when sharing your own code widely, it is necessary to write comments in English.

+CodeLingo is a CLI tool developed to address this issue.
+It helps individual developers understand open-source code and provides the ability to translate comments into English for widespread sharing of their own code.

-CodeLingo is a CLI tool that extracts and translates comments from source code.
+CodeLingo is a CLI tool that extracts only the comments from source code, translates them using ChatGPT, and replaces the original comments.

-Leveraging ChatGPT's highly accurate translation capabilities, it facilitates understanding and sharing of source code comments among multilingual development teams.

 ## Features